Sahilgill24/mini-KZG/README.md

 ## KZG commitments using Arkworks

-Minimalistic KZG commitments for my Personal Learning, using Arkworks and Plonky-3.
+Implementing KZG PCS scheme using Arkworks. along with explaining MSM and other tools like pairings to explain it.